Crosses, Flowers, and Asphalt: Roadside Memorials in the US South

 |Tom Zarilli, Wilting plush toys, Atlanta, Georgia, 2006.|

-These memorials remind us of the enormous human cost of our national obsession with cars and car culture, an aspect of American life that has flourished in the U.S. South and in popular culture representations of southern culture.
+These memorials remind us of the enormous human cost of our national obsession with cars and car culture, an aspect of American life that has flourished in the US South and in popular culture representations of southern culture.
 The images include romanticized moonshine runners evading the law, country singers meeting their fate in Cadillacs (the 1952 Cadillac Hank Williams died in attracts visitors in Mongomery, Alabama), dirt track racers defying death in stripped-down vehicles with high performance engines, the glitz and product promotion of modern day NASCAR, and the window-tinted, stretch-limo world of rap culture.

 Country music serves as a primary resource for tracking the ascendance of road culture.
 Songs that once celebrated engineers and steel rails have been replaced by odes to long haul drivers and eighteen-wheelers.
 The American-made pickup truck is lauded in countless tunes, personified as a best friend or trusty companion.
 Several country tear-jerkers lament the fate of those who have died in fatal crashes.
 Poignant and popular examples include "Wreck on the Highway" recorded by Roy Acuff (and subsequently many others), "The Runt" recorded by Hank Snow, and movie theme song "Ballad of Thunder Road" written and recorded by Robert Mitchum.

-Like much of the U.S., the South became increasingly car-centered in the second half of the twentieth century.
+Like much of the United States, the South became increasingly car-centered in the second half of the twentieth century.
 Residents of small towns or far-flung exurbs traverse remote distances for work, shopping, and tourism.
 The automobile has become a social link and an extension of the self.
 As life in cars and on roadways has become a staple, so has death.
 Personally-constructed memorials honoring the dead have become part of the grieving process.
 Memorials marking the locations of highway deaths are created from a sense of memory to bestow respect on those who have passed.
 They express the universal uncertainty of our survival each time we turn the ignition and hit the gas pedal.

 |Tom Zarilli, I miss you, Tallahassee, Florida, 2004.|